 We file income tax returns in the U.S. federal and various state jurisdictions.
 A number of years may elapse before a particular matter for which we have recorded a liability related to an unrecognized tax benefit is audited and finally resolved.
-Generally, we are not subject to changes in income taxes by the U.S. federal taxing jurisdiction for years prior to Fiscal 2011 or by most state taxing jurisdictions for years prior to Fiscal 2010.
+Generally, we are not subject to changes in income taxes by the U.S. federal taxing jurisdiction for years prior to Fiscal 2012 or by most state taxing jurisdictions for years prior to Fiscal 2011.
 While it is often difficult to predict the final outcome or the timing of resolution of any particular tax matter, we believe our liability for unrecognized tax benefits is adequate.
 Favorable settlement of an unrecognized tax benefit could be recognized as a reduction in our effective tax rate in the period of resolution.
 Unfavorable settlement of an unrecognized tax benefit could increase the effective tax rate and may require the use of cash in the period of resolution.
 Our liability for unrecognized tax benefits is generally presented as non-current.
 However, if we anticipate paying cash within one year to settle an uncertain tax position, the liability is presented as current.

-A reconciliation of the unrecognized tax benefit under ASC Topic 740 follows (in thousands):
+A reconciliation of the unrecognized tax benefit under ASC Subtopic 740-10 follows (in thousands):

-February 1, February 2, 2014 2013 January 28, 2012 Unrecognized tax benefits - beginning of year \$ 2,708 \$ 2,604 \$ 3,887 Gross increases - tax positions in prior period 245 55 31 Gross decreases - tax positions in prior period (964) (42) (1,412) Gross increases - tax positions in current period 277 278 496 Settlements (517) - (230) Lapse of statute of limitations (210) (187) (168) Unrecognized tax benefits - end of year \$ 1,539 \$ 2,708 \$ 2,604
+January 31, 2015 , February 1, 2014 February 2 2013 Unrecognized tax benefits - beginning of year \$ 1,539 \$ 2,708 \$ 2,604 Gross increases - tax positions in prior period 122 245 55 Gross decreases - tax positions in prior period (168) (964) (42) Gross increases - tax positions in current period 162 277 278 Settlements (119) (517) - Lapse of statute of limitations (197) (210) (187) Unrecognized tax benefits - end of year \$ 1,339 \$ 1,539 \$ 2,708

 We classify interest and penalties recognized on unrecognized tax benefits as income tax expense.
-We have accrued interest and penalties in the amount of \$0.2 million, \$0.3 million and \$0.3 million as of February 1, 2014, February 2, 2013 and January 28, 2012, respectively.
-During Fiscal 2014, Fiscal 2013 and Fiscal 2012, we recorded (\$43,000), \$0.1 million and \$0.1 million, respectively, for the accrual of interest and penalties in the consolidated statement of operations.
+We have accrued interest and penalties in the amount of \$0.1 million, \$0.2 million and \$0.3 million as of January 31, 2015, February 1, 2014 and February 2, 2013, respectively.
+During Fiscal 2015, Fiscal 2014 and Fiscal 2013, we recorded (\$0.1) million, (\$43,000) and \$0.1 million, respectively, for the accrual of interest and penalties in the consolidated statement of operations.

-Of the unrecognized tax benefits as of February 1, 2014, February 2, 2013 and January 28, 2012, \$1.0 million, \$1.1 million and \$1.1 million, respectively, if recognized, would affect our effective income tax rate.
+Of the unrecognized tax benefits as of January 31, 2015, February 1, 2014 and February 2, 2013, \$1.0 million, \$1.0 million and \$1.1 million, respectively, if recognized, would affect our effective income tax rate.

 On September 13, 2013, the U.S. Treasury Department and the Internal Revenue Service issued final Tangible Property Regulations (TPR) under Internal Revenue Code (IRC) Section 162 and IRC Section 263(a).
-The regulations are not effective until tax years beginning on or after January 1, 2014; however, certain portions may require an accounting method change on a retroactive basis, thus requiring an IRC Section 481(a) adjustment related to fixed and real asset deferred taxes.
+The regulations were effective for tax years beginning on or after January 1, 2014; however, certain portions require an accounting method change on a retroactive basis, thus requiring an IRC Section 481(a) adjustment related to fixed and real asset deferred taxes.
+We have analyzed the impact of the TPR and determined that the impact was not material.